milesp20/intel_nuc_led/README.md

 There are copies of these documents here in [contrib/reference](contrib/reference/).

-Note that the WMI APIs have changed significantly.
+Note that the WMI functions have changed significantly.
 E.g. the Method IDs for the older models are 1 and 2, while the they are 3 to 9 for the newer model.

-## Errors
+### Low-level Control File Errors

-Errors will appear as warnings in dmesg or journalctl -k.
-WMI call error codes are part of the return value of the WMI call, and shown through ``cat /proc/acpi/nuc_led``.
+Errors will appear as warnings in `dmesg` or `journalctl -k`.
+WMI call error codes are part of the return value of the WMI call, and shown through `cat /proc/acpi/nuc_wmi`.

-Once the device has been read, the value there will be reset to ``ff ff ff ff`` (something not used by the WMI call).
+Once the device has been read, the value there will be reset to `ff ff ff ff` (something not used by the WMI call).
 This is also the initial value.

 ## Examples